-Okay, I mentioned in an earlier post about Livionex Dental Gel (a couple of months ago, in late March, 2015) that I was excited to try this pretty interesting gel.
-I had ordered it, and have used it very sparingly, yet regularly since then.
+Okay, I mentioned in an earlier post about Livionex Dental Gel (a few years ago now, in late March, 2015) that I was excited to try this pretty interesting gel.
+AS OF THIS UPDATE: October 2019, I STILL use it every day, only now it’s called LiveFresh).
+Anyway, I had ordered it, and have used it very sparingly, yet regularly since then.
 Other than missing a few days when I was packing and traveling to go home after spending our winter down south, I have used it twice daily.

 I also promised to report back with what I’ve experienced.
 In my last post, a reader left a comment that I’m going to echo here: I really think that this product can turn the dental care industry on its head.

-So, it has been over 2 1/2 months since I began using Livionex, and as I said, I’ve been very judicious about using it since it’s not cheap (about $22 delivered, for 1 tube if you buy only 1 tube – the price goes down, the more you buy).
+So, (at the time of this original post in 2015) it has been over 2 1/2 months since I began using Livionex, and as I said, I’ve been very judicious about using it since it’s not cheap (about $25 delivered as of 2019).

 I think I may have mentioned that I have receding gumlines and the teeth are exposed in that area.
 It’s possible I caused this by scrubbing my teeth all my life.
 Nonetheless, it has been a very sensitive area.
 Since using Livionex, while it obviously can’t “regrow” my gumlines, I can definitely say that the sensitivity has diminished considerably.
 Also, it may be my imagination, but the exposed lower part of the my teeth seems to be lighter in appearance (is it possible that there has been some remineralization there?)